spotDL/spotify-downloader/README.md

 resume from the song where you stopped it the next time you want to download the songs present in `list.txt`.

-- Songs that are already downloaded will be skipped and not be downloaded again.
+- Songs that are already downloaded will prompt you to overwrite or skip.
+This behavior can be changed by passing `--overwrite {prompt,skip,force}`.

 #### Download by Playlist Link